-We will endeavour to promote the well being of all children, taking every reasonable step to minimise the risk of harm by working together with them and their families, and in partnership with other agencies, to provide a holistic and shared approach to safeguarding.
+We will endeavour to promote the well-being of all children, taking every reasonable step to minimise the risk of harm by working together with them and their families, recognising LGBTQ+ families supporting strategies promoting diversity and in partnership with other agencies, to provide a holistic and shared approach to safeguarding every child in our care.

-The organisation is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with the statutory agencies in accordance with procedures that are set down in Working Together to Safeguard Children January 2024

-We also refer to www.swcpp.org.uk for guidance on procedures.
+The organisation is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with the statutory agencies in accordance with procedures that are set down in 'Working together to Safeguard children 2023 we also refer to www.swcpp.org.uk for guidance on procedures.